Bytes0211/portfolio/docs/index.md

 ## 🚀 Featured Projects

-All of these projects that have been added in the last month originally resided in AWS CodeCommit.
-I decided to migrate to GitHub and do some cleanup along the way.
+Most of these projects originally resided in AWS CodeCommit.
+I decided to migrate to GitHub and so I did some cleanup along the way.
 It's been a lot of "Now how does that work?", "What the heck is that?", and "That's stupid!", but it's been kinda fun experience.

 ### AutoCorp Cloud Data Lake Pipeline ☁️